Kitchen cabinets and Maytag® dishwasher with open Third Level Rack

 How Long Does It Take to Install a Dishwasher from Start to Finish?

-If you’re comfortable tackling home projects yourself, you can likely replace your current dishwasher with a new one in 2–4 hours.
+If you’re comfortable tackling home projects yourself, you can likely replace your current dishwasher with a new one in two to four hours.
 For first-time dishwasher installation or hard-wiring, it’s recommended that electrical connections be made by a licensed electrical installer.

-Tackle stubborn food, grime and grit on your dishes with the help of Maytag® dishwashers.
-Explore dishwashers with features on select models like Dual Power Filtration that puts an end to pre-rinsing and scraping or the 3rd Level Rack for more space to wash small glasses, bowls and plates.
+Maytag® dishwashers help tackle stubborn food, grit and grime on your dishes.
+Explore select dishwashers with features like Dual Power Filtration that puts an end to pre-rinsing and scraping.
+Or, create more space to wash small glasses and bowls with a 3rd Level Rack, found on some models such as this dishwasher from Maytag brand.